 Fossil hunting, as with the cliffs at Hunstanton, is a big draw to this beach.
 It’s known as one of the best fossil collecting beaches around.
 You can hunt for hours digging up little interesting fossils, and if you’re with children, it can be a real excitement for them and you can pass the time of day very easily.

-Rock pooling is also really popular on this beach.
-It's known as one of the best rock pooling beaches in Norfolk.
+Rock pooling is very popular on this beach and it's known as one of the best rock pooling beaches in Norfolk.
 At low tide the pools to the left of the beach are revealed and come alive with little creatures crawling or swimming around.

 It's also an excellent dog walking beach.
 You can easily walk from here to East Runton, about a mile, BUT make sure the tide is out, otherwise you’ll get stranded.
 When the tide comes in, it cuts off the corner.
 You can also walk to Sheringham, but again, beware of the tide.

-And as from 2016, there are now lifeguards on this beach so it makes it very safe for children.
+And as from 2016, there are now lifeguards on this beach during the summer months so it makes it very safe for children.
 It even has Blue Flag Status.

 Taken on a misty day, below is the beach looking west.
 Due to cliff erosion, these 6 meter stacks have been erected to protect the cliff face, but when the tide goes out, you have lovely hard sand to walk on.
 Not too beautiful to look at when the tide is in so check tide times to really come and enjoy this beach!